The Coziest Italian Wedding Soup Recipe (Ready in 40 Minutes!)

 Save your Parmesan rinds!
 Toss one in while the soup simmers.
 It adds depth you can’t get any other way.

 The American Heart Association recommends no more than 2,300 mg of sodium per day for most adults.
-That’s why I always use low-sodium broth.
+That’s why it’s best to use low-sodium broth.

 Close-up of Italian wedding soup with tiny meatballs, spinach, and acini di pepe pasta in rich broth